Using AI to manage vaccines has gone horribly wrong. Here’s how to do it right

 Not only was the algorithm poorly designed, it also was a black box.
 Frontline healthcare workers who were put on a waiting list had no idea why.
 Stanford never informed its staff how the algorithm determined who would immediately get the vaccine and who would not.
 Stanford also did not communicate what would be the impact on its people—when could they expect to get a vaccine and how the delay might affect their chance of getting COVID-19.

-The algorithm also failed to take in feedback from the front lines, which would have immediately alerted officials to significant problems with the algorithm.
+The algorithm also failed to take in feedback from the frontlines, which would have immediately alerted officials to significant problems with the algorithm.
 Instead, residents were completely cut out of the process and felt betrayed by Stanford officials.
 Stanford administrators later apologized in an email to residents, saying, “Please know that the perceived lack of priority for residents and fellows was not the intent at all.”

 Not the intent, perhaps, but built into the algorithm.